mixpanel/docs/pages/docs/other-bits/cohort-syncs/iterable.md

 ![iterable 4 Image](/Iterable4.png)

-## Data Requirements
+## Matching Users between Mixpanel and Iterable

+> **Warning:** Projects using the [simplified ID merge system](/docs/tracking/how-tos/identifying-users#simplified-vs-original-id-merge) must have the `$user_id` in Mixpanel match the user identifier in the partner service.
+Using any alternative partner properties to match users between tools may result in partner events not being attributed to the correct user in Mixpanel.
+Any partner properties mentioned in the below section are primarly applicable to projects on the original ID merge system.

 Iterable uses an email address to match users from the cohort with users from their system.
 The integration will fail if an email address is not sent.
 In order to use this integration, you must set email as a user profile property.

 ## Iterable Events into Mixpanel and MTU Exemptions